rusty1s/pyg_autoscale/README.md

 --------------------------------------------------------------------------------

 *PyGAS* is the practical realization of our *<ins>G</ins>NN<ins>A</ins>uto<ins>S</ins>cale* (GAS) framework, which scales arbitrary message-passing GNNs to large graphs.
-*PyGAS* allows for training and inference of GNNs with a constant GPU memory footprint, while it does not drop any input data in comparison to related scalability approaches.
+GAS prunes entire sub-trees of the computation graph by utilizing historical embeddings from prior training iterations, leading to constant GPU memory consumption in respect to input node size without dropping any data.
-Our approach based on historical node embeddings is provably able to keep the existing expressiveness properties of the underlying message passing implementation.
+As a result, our approach is provably able to maintain the expressive power of the original GNN.

 *PyGAS* is implemented in [PyTorch](https://pytorch.org/) and utilizes the [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric) (PyG) library.
 It provides an easy-to-use interface to convert common and custom GNNs from PyG into its scalable variant: